 Pessimistic neighbors for the proposed casino

 At the last city council meeting, Robertson shared concerns from her constituents.
-Some people who live in her district also voiced worries about the casino plans themselves.
+Some people who live in her district also voiced worries about the VA casino plans themselves.

 The tone of the comments was negative.
 Residents of the area voiced trepidation over increased traffic and desires to see the area’s redevelopment tend toward other uses, like grocery stores.

 While these voices may not succeed in swaying city council members, they will ultimately be heard this November.
 Richmond is one of five Virginia cities where voters will decide for themselves whether to allow casinos in their backyards.